MohamedImran10/Coffee_Products_Management/README.md

 Eclipse IDE

-💻 Screenshots
+💻 **Screenshots**
-[Add your screenshots here]
-Example:

-🚀 Setup Instructions
+🚀** Setup Instructions**
-Clone the repository.
+1.Clone the repository.

-Import into Eclipse as an existing project.
+2.Import into Eclipse as an existing project.

-Configure Tomcat server in Eclipse.
+3.Configure Tomcat server in Eclipse.

-Set up MySQL database and update DB connection details.
+4.Set up MySQL database and update DB connection details.

-Run on Tomcat and access via http://localhost:8080/project-name/.
+5.Run on Tomcat and access via http://localhost:8080/project-name/.